elena-krismer/Project_FASTQtrimmer/Report/Report.md

 where the *i* is the Phred quality of the *i*-th base

 ##Elena :cherry_blossom::sparkles:
 I was thinking that probably mention that the program could remove adapters not based in the sequence, just in the positions.
-Because if the user define the # of nucleotides to trimm in the ends he could easily could enter a number of the lenght of the adapters and it could be an advantage that we could mention in the discussion because is not heavy computationally compared with find the sequence (I guess) what do you think? :ear:
+Because if the user define the # of nucleotides to trimm in the ends he could easily could enter a number of the lenght of the adapters and it could be an advantage that we could mention in the discussion because is not heavy computationally compared with find the sequence (I guess) what do you think? :ear: -YES can you add it? :)